Gajol/IT-Notes/Notes/Cloud Native Stack/CloudNativeStack.md

 Started looking at this as part of Service Mesh which is more-and-more a key compoent of a cloud native stack.

 Cloud Management Platform:
-- consisten platform: consistent experience in the public cloud and on-premise environments
+- consistent platform: consistent experience in the public cloud and on-premise environments
 - DevOps processes: Integration with DevOps practices to ensure rapid service delivery.
 - Security: The container management platform must ensure the security of the infrastructure and applications.
-This includes detecting vulnerabilities before deploying applications, monitroing the infrastructure for violations.
+This includes detecting vulnerabilities before deploying applications, monitoring the infrastructure for violations.
-- Infrastructure reliablity:  SLA service delivery model that delivers maximum uptime for infrastructure and platform.
+- Infrastructure reliability:  SLA service delivery model that delivers maximum uptime for infrastructure and platform.
 - HA workloads: High-availability of Business applications.
 - Observability:  Platform provide insights into the infrastructure, resources and applications (capture and display/alerts/drill-down of metrics, events, logs and traces from entire stack)
 - multi-tenancy